 What is NJCAA TV?

-The 2017-18 sports season marks NJCAA TV's third under a partnership with Blue Frame Technology.
+The 2018-19 sports season marks NJCAA TV's fourth under a partnership with Blue Frame Technology.
 Based in Lexington, Kentucky, Blue Frame Technologies provides the NJCAA with end-to-end streaming capabilities, including its enhanced technology and proprietary software - Production Truck®.

 How can I watch NJCAA TV?